 presence of marked mental status deterioration associated with phenytoin therapy.

-favored phenytoin for posttraumatic seizure prophylaxis unless levetiracetam prevented 100 % of
+also favored phenytoin for posttraumatic seizure prophylaxis unless levetiracetam prevented 100 %

-seizures and cost less than $ 400 for a 7 day course.
-The cost/effectiveness ratio were $1.58/QALY
+of seizures and cost less than $ 400 for a 7 day course.
+The cost/effectiveness ratio were

-for phenytoin versus $ 20.72/QALY for levetiracetam.
-This led to the conclusion that phenytoin was
+$1.58/QALY for phenytoin versus $ 20.72/QALY for levetiracetam.
+This led to the conclusion that

-once levetiracetam becomes more affordable and more robust clinical trials are available
+reassess this recommendation once levetiracetam becomes more affordable and more robust clinical